damballa/parkour/doc/namespaces.md

   Avro dseqs and dsinks, also provides a `shuffle` function for configuring an Avro-serialized shuffle.

-Two provide general facilities, distinct from particular concrete input or output formats:
+Two namespaces provide general facilities, distinct from particular concrete input or output formats:

 - `parkour.io.mux` – General multiple inputs; and
 - `parkour.io.dux` – General multiple outputs.

-The multiple inputs/outputs provided by these namespaces differ from the standard Hadoop `MultipleInputs` and `MultipleOutputs` classes by proxing the full `InputFormat` and `OutputFormat` interfaces across sub-format instances configured with complete distinct sub-configurations.
+The multiple inputs/outputs provided by these namespaces differ from the standard Hadoop `MultipleInputs` and `MultipleOutputs` classes by proxying the full `InputFormat` and `OutputFormat` interfaces across sub-format instances configured with complete distinct sub-configurations.
 This allows different inputs/outputs to use different values for any parameter isolated to the